jamesrr39/taskrunner-app/README.md

 # Taskrunner-app

-Taskrunner is a CLI & GUI application, with the intention of sitting somewhere between cron jobs and Jenkins.
+`Taskrunner` is a tool that looks after your repetitive tasks, and stores the output somewhere you can find the output easily.

-The idea is to have a tool that looks after your repetitive tasks, and stores the output somewhere you can find the output easily.
+You could think of it somewhat as a lightweight alternative to Jenkins, albeit without many of the features that Jenkins provides.

 ## Install